DexterInd/GoPiGo3/docs/source/tutorials-basic/driving.rst

     gpg.right()
     time.sleep(1)

-And likewise to the left
+And likewise to the left.

 .. code-block:: python